McPherson football, volleyball focusing on process in hunt for repeat league titles

 After losing 13 seniors last year, McPherson is adopting a ‘next man up’ mentality.

-McPherson volleyball also went undefeated in district play during the 2020-2021 season, exceeding expectations in a season like they’ve never experienced before.
+McPherson volleyball also went undefeated in district play during the 2020-2021 season, exceeding expectations in a season as they’ve never experienced before.

 This year, the Bullpups are looking to outwork their opponents, setting the tone in the first week of practice.